GSConnect/gnome-shell-extension-gsconnect/README.md

 ### Installation

-This extension has not been reviewed on the official extensions website, but is considered a stable replacement for KDE Connect on Gnome Shell.
+This extension has not been reviewed on the official extensions website, but is considered a stable replacement for KDE Connect on Gnome Shell 3.24+.

 Stable releases are available for download on the [releases page][releases].
 The Wiki contains standard [install instructions][wiki-install] for installing